-Thanks to all the UWA departments who sent us computer gear to sort through for spares and even replacement servers (especially ITS and the School of Population Health), and a big thanks to the Guild for everything they provide for us.
+Thanks to all the UWA departments who have sent us computer gear, and a big thanks to the Guild, who support us financially and provide us with a clubroom.

 Thanks to all the Perth businesses who kindly sent us their old kit.
-Their trash is our treasure: in particular, Fugro Seismic Imaging, XSI, and Computer Angels.
+Their trash is our treasure: in particular, iiNet, Fugro Seismic Imaging and Woodside.

-For more information on all of our sponsors, both this year and in previous years, check out the website: http://www.ucc.asn.au/sponsors/
+For more information on all of our sponsors, both this year and in previous years, check out the website: http://ucc.asn.au/sponsors/

-Acknowledgements and Colophon
+Acknowledgements

-This guide is published each year thanks to the hard work of dedicated UCC members, including Luke Williams, Conrad Pogson, Rufus Garton-Smith, David Adam, James Cox, Anil Sharma, Scott Young and Davyd Madeley.
+This guide is published each year thanks to the hard work of dedicated UCC members, including David Adam, James Andrewartha, Rufus Garton-Smith, Luke Williams and Scott Young.
 This guide rests of the shoulders of giants, thanks to past work by Davyd Madeley, Bernard Blackham, Nick Rohrlach and many forgotten others.

-Also thanks to everyone who manned the UCC's stall and clubroom on O'Day.
+Thanks to everyone who manned the UCC's stall and clubroom on O'Day.
 Finally, thanks to the Committee and member of Wheel, who keep the club running, even when they really don't have time.